junxit/us-congress-bills-117/metadata.md

 - 2021-05-11 — Referred to the Committee on Oversight and Reform, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-05-11 — Referred to the Committee on Oversight and Reform, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-05-11 — Referred to the Committee on Oversight and Reform, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-05-12 — Referred to the Subcommittee on Health.
+- 2021-05-13 — Committee Consideration and Mark-up Session Held.
+- 2021-05-13 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2021-07-16 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Sept.
+30, 2021.
+- 2021-07-16 — House Committee on Ways and Means Granted an extension for further consideration ending not later than Sept.
+30, 2021.
+- 2021-07-16 — Reported (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+117-89, Part I.
+- 2021-07-16 — Reported (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+117-89, Part I.
+- 2021-07-21 — Supplemental report filed by the Committee on Oversight and Reform, H. Rept.
+117-89, Part II.
+- 2021-07-21 — Supplemental report filed by the Committee on Oversight and Reform, H. Rept.
+117-89, Part II.
+- 2021-09-30 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Nov.
+8, 2021.
+- 2021-09-30 — House Committee on Ways and Means Granted an extension for further consideration ending not later than Nov.
+8, 2021.
+- 2021-11-04 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Nov.
+18, 2021.
+- 2021-11-04 — House Committee on Ways and Means Granted an extension for further consideration ending not later than Nov.
+18, 2021.
+- 2021-11-18 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Dec.
+3, 2021.
+- 2021-11-18 — House Committee on Ways and Means Granted an extension for further consideration ending not later than Dec.
+3, 2021.
+- 2021-12-03 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Jan.
+21, 2022.
+- 2021-12-03 — House Committee on Ways and Means Granted an extension for further consideration ending not later than Jan.
+21, 2022.
+- 2022-01-21 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than March 18, 2022.
+- 2022-01-21 — House Committee on Ways and Means Granted an extension for further consideration ending not later than March 18, 2022.
+- 2022-02-01 — Committee on Energy and Commerce discharged.
+- 2022-02-01 — Committee on Energy and Commerce discharged.
+- 2022-02-01 — Committee on Ways and Means discharged.
+- 2022-02-01 — Committee on Ways and Means discharged.
+- 2022-02-01 — Placed on the Union Calendar, Calendar No. 171.